Diploma for Early Years Workforce (Early Years Educator) Level 3

 The aim of this qualification is to prepare learners to become Early Years Educators, enabling them to work with children from birth to 5 years and gain knowledge of children up to 7 years.

-Therefore, GCSEs are not required on entry or completion.
-It should be noted however that GCSE English and Maths A*-C (or accepted equivalent) is required to count in the staff to child ratios at Level 3 in childcare settings.
-Learners who achieve an EYE qualification but do not have GCSE in English and Maths at grade C or above (or accepted equivalent) can count in the staff to child ratios at Level 2.
+‘It has been confirmed that the funding rule requiring learners to have GCSE English and maths grade C or above before enrolling on a standalone Early Years Educator qualification has been removed for standalone EYE qualifications (all ages): GCSE not required on entry or completion.
+It should be noted however that GCSE English and maths A*-C (or accepted equivalent) is required to count in the staff to child ratios at level 3 in childcare settings.
+Learners who achieve an EYE qualification but do not have GCSE in English and maths at Grade C or above (or accepted equivalent) can count in the staff to child ratios at level 2.’

 You will need 350 placement hours across 3 age ranges, and will need the support of a professional within that real work environment.
 This is approximately 12 hours per week.

 Age 24 or over– Fees are £2,882 course fee and £120 registration fee.